-(Japanese director Hirokazu Kore-eda’s Shoplifters is still playing at Film Festivals having already played at Toronto, New York, and will be playing at Middleburg Film Festival next week.
-Oh, it also won this years Palm d’Or.)
+(Japanese director Hirokazu Kore-eda’s Shoplifters is still playing at film festivals, having already played at Toronto and New York, and is playing at Middleburg Film Festival next week.
+Oh, it also won this year’s Palme d’Or.)

 Winner of the Palme d’Or at Cannes this year, Japanese director Hirokazu Kore-eda’s Shoplifters follows an eclectic family group as it struggles to make ends meet without any source of steady income beyond what its various members can pilfer.
 Despite their criminal activities, they are otherwise kind, and seeing a neglected child left on a balcony in the cold, they nab her, too (albeit gently, and with love).
 The resulting consequences prove both blessing and curse, in that order, forcing the parents to reckon with past choices.
 Refreshingly peculiar in its plot construction, Shoplifters sells its message that family is what you make of it, rather than who you are related to, with great dramatic vigor, stimulating our minds and stealing our hearts.